Unique continuation for the gradient of eigenfunctions and Wegner estimates for random divergence-type operators: Stronger results for small energies

 with constants $a,b,c>0$ depending only on the dimension $d$. \end{theorem}

-The new eigenvalue-lifting results provide us, as already noted in subsection \ref{subsec:Wegner}, with more general Wegner estimates for small energies.

-In our model \ref{model:A} we needed the matrix function $A$ to be Lipschitz continuous.
-However, since Theorem \ref{thm:sfUCPG-low-energy} does not require the Lipschitz continuity of $A$ it is not necessary to require this property for the Wegner estimate \emph{for small energies}.
-Hence, we consider in the following
+The new eigenvalue-lifting results allows us to formulate more general Wegner estimates for small energies: In our Model~\ref{model:A} we required the matrix function $A$ and the single-site perturbations $u_j$ to be Lipschitz continuous.
+However, since Theorem~\ref{thm:sfUCPG-low-energy} does not require Lipschitz continuity of the coefficients it is also not necessary to require this property for the Wegner estimate \emph{for small energies}.
+Hence, we are in the position to consider the following model.